anuyts/menkar/Plans.md

 ----------
 * If there are 0 ways to derive the judgement, we issue an error but (if this is the only thread) might want to continue type-checking those judgements that do not presuppose one that has now failed.
 * If there is 1 way to derive the judgement, we add the premises as constraints and remove the current judgement from the constraints.
 * If there are multiple distinct ways (notably, for instance resolution), we postpone as until everything else is blocked or solved, then fork.
 Every branch in which type-checking succeeds, should ultimately yield the same (definitionally equal) solutions for all original metavariables.
+Before splitting, announce to the TC-monad the precise judgement that makes you split (with stack-trace).
+In every thread, announce the assumption you make.
 * Sometimes (notably for smart elimination) there are multiple possible derivations, but we can pick one by pattern matching on a whnf.
 The variable/neutral case is included in the pattern match.

 At the end of a thread